 Post-Worship Luncheons, select Sundays of the month following Worship

-The joyful spirit of worship extends as we conclude worship and share a meal on the First Sundays of the month.
+The joyful spirit of worship extends as we conclude worship and share a meal on occasional Sundays.

 We decorate the sanctuary, string the lights, and trim the tree.
 Come prepared with clippers and work gloves.
 Crafts and movies for children, pizza dinner, and festive cheer for all volunteers!

-Christmas Pageant & Advent Brunch: Sunday, December 15
+Christmas Pageant & Advent Brunch, Sunday, December 13

 Our intergenerational pageant tells the story of Christmas with puppets, actors, preschool angels, camels and magi.
 Following worship we join in a festive brunch.
 Shop for stocking stuffers at our fair-trade bazaar.

 Service and Caring

 Service, caring and sharing matter.
 Join with other members of First Congregational Church, and with members of our community, in considering these opportunities to serve:

 Intergenerational Nights: First Wednesdays of the month, 6:00pm